bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 This RFC does three things:

-  * It provides a JSON-LD context and structure for base schema,
+  * It provides a JSON-LD context and structure for schema base,
-  * It extends the base schema structure to deal with nested data objects, and
+  * It extends the schema base structure to deal with nested data objects, and
   * It specifies a common high-level JSON-LD structure for overlays.